PathwayCommons/app-ui/README.md

   1. For a new feature release, run `npm version minor`.
   1. For a breaking API change, run `npm version major.`
   1. For a specific version number (e.g. 1.2.3), run `npm version 1.2.3`.
+1. Make a PR for the release branch onto master.
 1. Push the release: `git push origin --tags`
+1. Publish a [release](https://github.com/PathwayCommons/app-ui/releases) for Zenodo.